 Monthly Tech-Tip | No tracking!
 No ads! |

 This recipe melts to such a fluid glass because of its high sodium and lithium content coupled with low silica levels.
-Reactive glazes like this produce interesting visuals but these come at a cost that is more than just the difficulty in firing.
-Recipes like this often calculate to an extremely high thermal expansion.
-That means that not only will this form a lake in the bottom of ware when used on the inside, but the food surfaces will craze badly.
-The low silica will also contribute to leaching of the lithium and any colorants present.
+Reactive glazes like this produce interesting visuals but these come at the obvious cost of being runny like this.
+But this problem can be managed with glaze technique, a catch glaze on the outside and a liner glaze (to prevent the formation of a lake on the inside bottom (which leads to glaze compression problems).
+A bigger problem is that recipes like this often calculate to an extremely high thermal expansion.
+That means food surfaces will craze badly.
+Another issue that underscores the value of using a liner glaze: Low silica often contributes to leaching of the lithium and any heavy metals present in colorants.

 Glossary |